 An act relating to environmental protection; creating s.
-373.477, F.S.; requiring a minimum annual appropriation for Everglades restoration and the protection of water resources in this state beginning in a specified fiscal year; providing requirements for the allocation of such funding; providing for future repeal of the appropriation unless reviewed and saved from repeal through reenactment by the Legislature; providing an effective date.
+373.477, F.S.; requiring a minimum annual appropriation for Everglades restoration and the protection of water resources in this state beginning in a specified fiscal year; specifying requirements for the allocation of such funding; providing for future repeal of the appropriation unless reviewed and saved from repeal through reenactment by the Legislature; amending s.
+375.041, F.S.; revising the minimum annual appropriation for certain appropriations from the Land Acquisition Trust Fund; providing that such revisions expire on a specified date; providing an effective date.